AtheraSage/.github/IP_PROTECTION.md

 IP_PROTECTION.md

-This project, AtheraSage™, is an open-source conversational AI platform with a humanoid presence.
+AtheraSage™ is a modular AI platform for building emotionally intelligent, privacy-first companions.
+At its core are the AI Personality Skins™ (APS), modular overlays that shape how your companion listens, responds, and behaves.
 While the code is offered freely, its name, visual identity, and branding elements are protected to ensure consistency, trust, and attribution.

 🔹 Copyright